Injoy

-Injoy is an album by the Memphis, Tennessee-based funk band The Bar-Kays.
+Injoy is an album by the Memphis, Tennessee-based funk band the Bar-Kays.

 Reception

 Released on Mercury Records in October 1979, this album reached number two on the Billboard Soul Album chart.
 It was the band's biggest selling album, and their second to be certified Gold for sales of over 500,000 copies.
-The album’s first single, Move Your Boogie Body, was a Top 3 hit on the Billboard R&B singles chart.
-The album’s third track, Running In And Out Of My Life, also received substantial airplay and was a hit on R&B radio stations.
+The album’s first single, "Move Your Boogie Body", was a Top 3 hit on the Billboard R&B singles chart.
+The album’s third track, "Running In and Out of My Life", also received substantial airplay and was a hit on R&B radio stations.
 It is one of the few Bar-Kays songs where the lead vocal is not performed by Larry Dodson.
-Sherman Guy performed the lead vocal with Dodson adding backgrounds.
+Mark Bynum performed the lead vocal with Dodson adding backgrounds.